Lucknow

 Kippen edits Bansuri, and is a professor in the Faculty

 of Music at the University of Toronto.
-His research
+His research on

-inevitably encountered India's most famous kathak tradition.
+encountered India's most famous kathak tradition.

 Andreine